jsitarski/bindata/manual.md

 # FAQ

 ## I'm using Ruby 1.9.
-How do I use string encodings with BinData?
+How do I use string encodings withJBinData?

-BinData will internally use 8bit binary strings to represent the data.
+JBinData will internally use 8bit binary strings to represent the data.
 You do not need to worry about converting between encodings.

-If you wish BinData to present string data in a specific encoding, you can override `#snapshot` as illustrated below:
+If you wishJBinData to present string data in a specific encoding, you can override `#snapshot` as illustrated below:

-    class UTF8String < BinData::String
+    class UTF8String < JBinData::String
       def snapshot
         super.force_encoding('UTF-8')
       end